Jun Yamamoto

 Random walks in bifractal networks

-Building on the bifractality conjecture, we studied random walks on bifractal networks and found that the walk dimension remains position-independent, whereas the spectral dimension splits into two local values, reflecting the underlying bifractal structure (Yakubo, Shimojo, and Yamamoto 2024).
+Building on the bifractality conjecture (Yamamoto and Yakubo 2023), we studied random walks on bifractal networks and found that the walk dimension remains position-independent, whereas the spectral dimension splits into two distinct local values.
+This splitting reflects the underlying bifractal structure and shows how local structural scaling can appear in dynamical observables (Yakubo, Shimojo, and Yamamoto 2024).

 To model such interactions, we define a triadic interaction on a network G=(V,E) as an interaction between a node i\in V and an edge \ell\in E, encoded by an incidence matrix \mathbf{K}\in\{-1,0,1\}^{|E|\times |V|} with entries